 Alexandra was co-counsel with Justice John Sopinka on the International Commission of Inquiry into the 1932-33 Famine in Ukraine, convened by the World Congress of (Free) Ukrainians in 1988, whose report was delivered to the United Nations.

-In 2020, he was appointеd Honorary Consul of Ukraine in Montreal.
+In 2020, he was appointed Honorary Consul of Ukraine in Montreal.

 Since 2019, he has been President of the NGO “Ukraine-2050”, a non-profit organization established to help implement, within one generation – by 2050 – strategies for the sustainable development of Ukraine as a fully independent, territorially integral, democratic, reformed and economically competitive European state.

-Since 2004, he has been a member of the Board of Directors of the Caisse populaire Desjardins Ukrainienne de Montréal, a Ukrainian Canadian credit union (he was President from 2006 to 2019).
-Since 2006, he has been a member of the Board of Directors of the Council of Ukrainian Credit Unions of Canada.
-Since 2018, he has been a member of the East of Montreal Community Collaboration Group of the Fédération des caisses Desjardins du Québec, the largest cooperative financial group in Canada (from 2009 to 2018, he was a member of the Council of Representatives, East of Montreal, of the Fédération des caisses Desjardins du Québec).
+Since 2004, Eugene has been a member of the Board of Directors of the Caisse populaire Desjardins Ukrainienne de Montréal, and President from 2006 to 2019.
+Since 2006, he has also been a member of the Board of Directors of the Council of Ukrainian Credit Unions of Canada.